Zomig Nasal Spray

 Patient Counseling Information

-See FDA-Approved Patient Labeling
+See FDA-Approved Patient Labeling (PATIENT INFORMATION)

 Zolmitriptan was positive in an in vitro bacterial reverse mutation (Ames) assay and in an in vitro chromosomal aberration assay in human lymphocytes.
 Zolmitriptan was negative in an in vitro mammalian gene cell mutation (CHO/HGPRT) assay and in oral in vivo micronucleus assays in mouse and rat.

 Impairment of Fertility